 Lower Premiums: Since the policy will terminate, the monthly premiums are lower than a whole life product.
-It is important to note that some term plans from funeral insurance companies, like AARP’s Level Benefit Term Life policy, actually raise the monthly price the older someone gets.
+It is important to note that some plans from funeral insurance companies, like AARP’s Level Benefit Term Life Policy, actually increase the monthly price the older someone gets.

-No Cash Value: There will be no cash value earned, which means you are essentially renting coverage every month.
+No Cash Value: You will earn no cash value, which means you are essentially renting coverage every month.
 Essentially this makes your monthly payment an exchange for temporary coverage.

-When deciding to use prepaid funerals or pre-need insurance, there are a few significant things to note.
+When deciding to use prepaid funerals or pre-need insurance, there are a few significant restrictions to note.

 Only Covers Funeral Expenses: This product is designed to cover the final expenses of the deceased, including a casket, urn, etc.

-The Beneficiary is the Funeral Home: The lump-sum payout is distributed directly to the funeral home, limiting the flexibility that loved ones have in using the money.
+The Beneficiary is the Funeral Home: The lump-sum payout is distributed directly to the funeral home, limiting loved ones’ flexibility in using the money.

 Working with One Business: Preplanning for your final arrangements is a good idea in theory, but there are things to consider.
 Suppose the funeral home goes out of business, or you decide to be buried in a different geographical area.
 Using this policy type locks you into your decisions and location in an ever-evolving world.

 Savings or Investment Account

-When thinking about putting money away to cover your funeral costs, there is merit, but this comes with risk and unknown.
+There is merit when considering putting money away to cover your funeral costs, but this comes with risks.

 Passing Away Unexpectedly: No one knows when their health will decline, this may cause your saving efforts to come up short and leave family members in a compromised financial position.